DvoryKl/DvoryKl/README.md

 - 🌱 Previously trained as a **Software Developer**.
 - 🤝 Looking to collaborate on **exciting AI and backend development projects**.
 - 🌐 Passionate about exploring new technologies and creating innovative solutions.
-- ⚡ Fun fact: I love breaking down complex systems and designing creative solutions!
-- 🔭 Currently working on full-stack web applications
-🌱 Currently learning advanced backend development
-👯 Looking to collaborate on innovative projects
+-👯 Looking to collaborate on innovative projects
-🤔 Seeking help with open-source contributions
+-🤔 Seeking help with open-source contributions
-💬 Ask me about web development, programming languages, and cloud technologies
-⚡ Fun fact: I love solving complex problems and exploring new technologies
+=💬 Ask me about web development, programming languages =⚡ Fun fact: I love solving complex problems and exploring new technologies

 ---